npDuo/npDuo/README.md

 ______________________

 ## What is npDuo?
-npDuo (DuoTweakVN) is a useful userscript for Duolingo.
+npDuo is a useful userscript for Duolingo.
 The newest version is 0.17!
 _____________________________________
 ## How to install npDuo?
 + First, install this add-on: